makelab-kaist/makelab.github.io/_pages/join.md

 Ideal candidates for the Ph.D. program should have some **prior research experience** (preferably in the field of HCI) and **proven technical capabilities** in designing or building interactive systems (e.g., programming, electronics, mechanical design, fabrication, user studies).
 We encourage students from a _variety of majors_ to apply.
 Current and past lab members came from diverse fields such as **design, art, business, architecture, computer science, and mechanical engineering**.

-Students are encouraged to apply by initially sending an <a href="#" onclick="(function(){window.open('mailto:andrea@kaist.ac.kr');})()">email <i class="fas fa-envelope"></i></a> directly to professor Bianchi expressing the intention to formally apply.
-In your email include links to your personal website, examples of code from your repositories (e.g., a link to GitHub), titles of publications, or any other information that could help us see your potential as a researcher.
-Finally, hand in your applications using [the KAIST admission system](https://admission.kaist.ac.kr).
+Students are encouraged to express their intention to apply by filling out [this form](https://forms.gle/i1aJLuJLCiLXvmGL7).
+Please note that this form is just a preliminary and optional expression of interest, and for admission, you will still have to go through the official application process via [the KAIST admission system](https://admission.kaist.ac.kr).
+Students interested in obtaining a degree under my supervision should apply to the Department of Industrial Design at KAIST and indicate Prof. Andrea Bianchi as a potential advisor.

 ## For Master's program applicants

 **Make Lab** in the department of Industrial Design at KAIST (ID KAIST) offers a **fully-funded** Master's opening position **every** _spring_ and _fall_ semesters.
 The MS program is **research-oriented**, which means that on top of your coursework, you are expected to conduct research.
 The Master's program lasts two years.
 We also offer a **Masters+Ph.D. combined** program.
 The way it works is that you would apply to the MS program first, and then during your first semester you internally apply to move to the Ph.D. track.

 Strong candidates are encouraged to contact directly the lab.
-If you are interested in our Master's program, please go ahead and apply [here](https://admission.kaist.ac.kr).
+If you are interested in our Master's program, please let us know by filling [this form](https://forms.gle/i1aJLuJLCiLXvmGL7) or go ahead and directly apply [here](https://admission.kaist.ac.kr).

 ## Tips for your application